micweaver/ydb/README.md

-1. look the variable value
+1. view the variable value

   we can input the url in browser like this: